Agriculture

 What is Nano DAP?

 A nano DAP is a liquid fertilizer that has nanoparticles and is an efficient source of Nitrogen (8%) and Phosphorus (16%) for all crops.
-Due to the less than 100 Nanometre (Nm) particle size, it can easily enter the seed surface or through stomata and other plant openings.
-Better spreadability supports better seed development, higher chlorophyll levels, and photosynthetic efficiency.
+Due to its less than 100 Nanometre (nm) particle size, it can easily enter the seed surface or through stomata and other plant openings.
+Its better spreadability supports better seed development, higher chlorophyll levels, and photosynthetic efficiency.

 When Should You Apply DAP Fertilizers?